ShogunPanda/fastify-http-errors-enhanced/README.md

 server.get('/invalid', {
   handler: async function (request, reply) {
-    throw new NotFoundError('You are not supposed to reach this.', { header: { 'X-Req-Id': request.id, id: 123 } })
+    throw new NotFoundError('You are not supposed to reach this.', {
+      header: { 'X-Req-Id': request.id, id: 123 },
+      code: 'UNREACHABLE'
+    })
   }
 })